 Each biennial conference is held in a different State or Territory of Australia.

-The 2013 Conference will be in Canberra 19-22 September, at St Thomas the Apostle Parish, Kambah, ACT.
+The 2013 Conference was held in Canberra 19-22 September, at St Thomas the Apostle Parish, Kambah, ACT.

-The theme of the 2013 conference is Go and Make Disciples of All Nations(Matt 28:19).
+The theme of the 2013 conference was Go and Make Disciples of All Nations(Matt 28:19).